 The man’s words confuse Goodman Brown, who says that even if this is so, he wants to return to the village for Faith’s sake.
 At that moment, the two come upon an old woman hobbling through the woods, and Goodman Brown recognizes Goody Cloyse, who he knows to be a pious, respected woman from the village.
-He hides, embarrassed to be seen with the man, and the man taps Goody Cloyse on the shoulder.
+He hides while the man taps Goody Cloyse on the shoulder.
 She identifies him as the devil and reveals herself to be a witch, on her way to the devil’s evil forest ceremony.

-Certain that there is no good in the world because Faith has turned to evil, Goodman Brown grabs the staff, which pulls him quickly through the forest toward the ceremony.
-When he reaches the clearing where the ceremony is taking place, the trees around it are on fire, and he can see in the firelight the faces of various respected members of the community, along with more disreputable men and women and Indian priests.
-But he doesn’t see Faith, and he starts to hope once again that she might not be there.
+Certain that there is no good in the world because Faith has turned to evil, Goodman Brown grabs the staff and flies through the forest toward the ceremony.
+When he arrives, he can see the faces of both respected and disreputable members of the community, but Faith’s apparent absence gives him hope.

-A figure appears on a rock and tells the congregation to present the converts.
-Goodman Brown thinks he sees his father beckoning him forward and his mother trying to hold him back.
-Before he can rethink his decision, the minister and Deacon Gookin drag him forward.
-Goody Cloyse and Martha Carrier bring forth another person, robed and covered so that her identity is unknown.
-After telling the two that they have made a decision that will reveal all the wickedness of the world to them, the figure tells them to show themselves to each other.
+A figure appears and tells the congregation to present the converts.
+The minister and Deacon Gookin drag him forward while Goody Cloyse and Martha Carrier bring forth another person, robed and covered so that their identity is unknown.
+After telling the two that they have made a decision that will reveal all the wickedness of the world to them, the figure instructs them to show themselves to each other.
 Goodman Brown sees that the other convert is Faith.
 Goodman Brown tells Faith to look up to heaven and resist the devil, then suddenly finds himself alone in the forest.

 The next morning Goodman Brown returns to Salem Village, and every person he passes seems evil to him.
-He sees the minister, who blesses him, and hears Deacon Gookin praying, but he refuses to accept the blessing and calls Deacon Gookin a wizard.
+He refuses the minister’s blessing and calls Deacon Gookin a wizard.
 He sees Goody Cloyse quizzing a young girl on Bible verses and snatches the girl away.
-Finally, he sees Faith at his own house and refuses to greet her.
-It’s unclear whether the encounter in the forest was a dream, but for the rest of his life, Goodman Brown is changed.
-He doesn’t trust anyone in his village, can’t believe the words of the minister, and doesn’t fully love his wife.
+Finally, he returns to Faith and refuses to greet her.
+It is unclear whether the encounter in the forest was a dream, but for the rest of his life, Goodman Brown is changed.
+He cannot trust anyone in his village or fully love his wife.
 He lives the remainder of his life in gloom and fear.